What Is Autism Spectrum Disorder?

 - dealing with changes (like trying new foods, having a substitute teacher, or having toys moved from their normal places)

-- dealing with loud noises, bright lights, or busy hallways
+- dealing with loud noises, bright lights, or crowds

 Kids also might move in an unusual way (like flapping their hands) or do the same thing over and over (like saying the same word).